Offset mortgages explained

 Can I access my savings with an offset mortgage?

-Yes.
-One advantage of offset mortgages is that you can access your savings if you need to.
-If you withdraw savings, you will reduce the amount you offset your mortgage by.
-However, bear in mind some lenders require a minimum amount of savings in your linked account.
+In most cases you can access your savings if you need to, although if you withdraw savings, you will reduce the amount you offset your mortgage by.
+However, some lenders require a minimum amount of savings in your linked account.

 Should I put down a bigger deposit instead of getting an offset mortgage?